Building SlayerOS

 sudo apt update

-sudo pacman -S base-devel nasm libisoburn make git qemu
+sudo pacman -S base-devel nasm libisoburn make git qemumacOS (using Homebrew)

 Install WSL with Ubuntu, then follow the Ubuntu instructions above.